sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 #### Adding a 3rd party security scanner/IDS

 example.bank's security team requires a 3rd party security agent to be installed on bare metal machines in their datacenter.
 The 3rd party agent comes as an RPM today, and requires its own custom configuration.
 While the 3rd party vendor has support for execution as a privileged daemonset on their roadmap, it is not going to appear soon.

-After initial cluster provisioning is complete, the administrators at example.bank supply a configuration that adds a repo file to `/etc/yum.repos.d/agentvendor.repo` and requests installation of a package named `some-3rdparty-security-agent` as part of a container build.

-The build is successful, and is included in both the control plane (master) and worker pools, and is rolled out in the same way the MCO performs configuration and OS updates today.
+The team uses the OCP docs and looks at examples such as https://github.com/coreos/coreos-layering-examples/ and writes a Dockerfile that looks similar to the Tailscale example that adds a 3rd party yum repository, and installs the 3rd party-security-agent.rpm.
+Note that the base image here would be published and consumable outside of the release image (as well as part of it).

+They build this image in one of their “central” clusters and publish it into their air-gapped internal registry (registry.internal.example.bank) as `registry.internal.example.bank/examplecorp/rhel-coreos-base:4.12`.
+(Note: The image could be built outside of a cluster too using any container build tools).

+They change a configuration (CRD) which causes their staging 4.12 cluster to use this new image for worker nodes (see below for more information on the configuration).
+The MCO in the staging cluster rolls out this image, including draining nodes in the same way it handles MachineConfig and OS updates today.

+When the rollout is successful to worker nodes on staging, they also roll it out to the control plane nodes.

+They deploy the change across the rest of their (e.g. 5) production clusters.

-A few weeks later, when Red Hat releases a kernel security update as part of a cluster image, and the administrator starts a cluster upgrade, it triggers a rebuild of both the control plane and worker derived images, which succeed.
-The update is rolled out to the nodes.
+A few weeks later, Red Hat releases a kernel security update as part of a cluster image, which appears as a new image at registry.redhat.io/rhel-coreos-8.6:4.12.
+This triggers a rebuild on their central cluster, which is successful and pushed to the mirror registry.

-A month after that, the administrator wants to make a configuration change, and creates a `machineconfig` object targeting the `worker` pool.
-This triggers a new image build.
-But, the 3rd party yum repository is down, and the image build fails.
-The operations team gets an alert, and resolves the repository connectivity issue.
-They manually restart the build which succeeds.
+The cluster is configured to poll for changes to this image in the remote registry, and when that happens, the updated image will be automatically rolled out to all nodes - and note this will happen *without* an `oc adm upgrade`.
+(Note: rollout will be configurable)

-#### Kernel hotfix
+#### Kernel hotfix in cluster

 example.corp runs OCP on aarch64 on bare metal.
 An important regression is found that only affects the aarch64 architecture on some bare metal platforms.
 While a fix is queued for a RHEL 8.x z-stream, there is also risk in fast tracking the fix to *all* OCP platforms.
 Because this fix is important to example.corp, a hotfix is provided via a pre-release `kernel.rpm`.